- Design industry shaping loyalty programs

 Mobile devices have drastically broadened the scope for brands and consumers to connect and engage in creative ways.
 They have enhanced the user experience and made loyalty benefits more real-time, personalized, and experiential.
 They have also made it easy for brands to measure, track, and deliver the impact of loyalty programs.

-Below are some of the key trends we see in the mobile loyalty program space.
+Below are some of the key trends we see in the mobile-first loyalty strategy.

 Smartphones have redefined personalization by expanding its scope and impact.
 Offers and rewards can be shared with customers based not merely on age, sex, past purchase data but also live location, social media interactions, and in-app activity.
 Having a mobile-first loyalty strategy leads the way for integrated, cross-channel data collection about every customer.
 This data further help retailers to craft hyperpersonalized loyalty offers in an omnichannel environment.

 Example: Starbucks uses its mobile app to seamlessly blend the physical and digital worlds and offer unique experiences to every individual.
 Among other things, it thoughtfully notes a customer’s live location to display the music playing in the store they visit.
 During the 2020 holiday season, the coffee chain giant gave away free air fresheners in a surprise deal for drive-thru customers.
-The air fresheners come with a QR code that allows customers to access a custom Starbucks holiday playlist.
+The air fresheners come with a QR code generated by a QR code generator that allows customers to access a custom Starbucks holiday playlist.

 The smartphone experience is very intimate and wholly controlled by the user.
 These factors make it an extremely suitable platform to gamify loyalty.
 Many brands are tapping this potential.
 The idea is to use gaming psychology to get their customers hooked to your loyalty programs and make them ‘play’ to win rewards.